top of page

 Why are the prices what they are?

-Wedding videographer prices have many different factors.
-A few may be experience-related, location, or style.
+Wedding videography prices have many different factors.
+A few may be experience related, their location, or their style.
 But why are prices so different?
 If videographer A and B do it for $xxx, then why can't Videographer C?

 More experience and a higher skill level translate into better films and therefore higher demand.
 If you want to have a great videographer with high demand and limited availability, they're going to have higher prices.
 Especially if they film weddings full-time.